Confirmation Preparation (for teens)

 • Confirmation Mass Information

-Due to the timing of the Confirmation Mass, candiddates and attendees are advised to have some food prior to attending (we don't want anyone to pass out at lunchtime!).
+Due to the timing of the Confirmation Mass, candidates and attendees are advised to have some food prior to attending (we don't want anyone to pass out at lunchtime!).

 Please note that St. Bernard Church is air-conditioned.